 Candidates must pay the filing fee in the county of their residence.
-The filing fee will be forwarded to the Secretary of States Office.
-The filing fee must therefore be paid by check or money order payable to the "Secretary of State."
+The filing fee will be forwarded to the Secretary of States Office for congressional, statewide, and legislative candidates.
+The filing fees for congressional, statewide, and legislative offices must therefore be paid by check or money order payable to the "Secretary of State."
+Candidates for all other offices must make checks or money orders payable to the "Registrar of Voters."
 (E.C. §§ 8103, 8104)